-Personal, family, and household debts are covered, like money owed for the purchase of a car, for medical care or for charge accounts.
+Personal, family, and household debts are covered, such as money owed for the purchase of a car, for medical care or for charge accounts.

 How May a Debt Collector Make Contact?

-A debt collector may contact you in person, by mail, telephone or telegram.
-But, in connection with the collection of the debt, a debt collector cannot contact you under the following circumstances without getting your approval first or getting approval from a court:
+A debt collector may contact you in person, by mail or telephone.
+However, in connection with the collection of the debt, a debt collector cannot contact you under the following circumstances without prior approval by you or a court:

 Who May a Debt Collector Contact Concerning a Debt?

-Generally, debt collectors cannot communicate with any person about your debt other than you or your attorney without getting your written consent or your attorney's consent except to find out where you live and work.
-In that the purpose is to try to contact you.
+Generally, debt collectors may not communicate with any person about your debt other than you or your attorney without getting your written consent or your attorney's consent except to find out where you live and work, for the purpose of establishing contact with you.
 A debt collector may only identify themselves and state that they are seeking location information.

-In trying to locate you, a debt collector must not tell anybody that you owe money, in most cases, talk to any person more than once, use a post card, or put anything on an envelope or in a letter or telegram that identifies the writer as a debt collector.
+In trying to locate you, a debt collector must not tell anybody that you owe money (in most cases), talk to any person more than once (in most cases), use a post card, or put anything on an envelope or in a letter or telegram that identifies the writer as a debt collector.